-The goals of iGovPhil Project are aligned with the vision of PDS of “a digitally empowered, innovative, globally competitive and prosperous society where everyone has reliable, affordable and secure information access in the Philippines.”
+The goals of iGovPhil Program are aligned with the vision of PDS of “a digitally empowered, innovative, globally competitive and prosperous society where everyone has reliable, affordable and secure information access in the Philippines.”
 The goals include providing transparency, online public service, and preparing the country’s economy and society to new challenges posed by global digital economy and knowledge societies.

-The iGovPhil Project, which is being managed by the DOST-ICTO and DOST-ASTI, is tasked to provide the necessary infrastructure and software needed for e-governance.
+The iGovPhil Program, which is being managed by the DOST-ICTO and DOST-ASTI, is tasked to provide the necessary infrastructure and software needed for e-governance.
 The infrastructure includes the creation of data centers and layout of fiber optic networks to interconnect government offices and provide high-speed communication and sharing of tasks and data.
 Software includes online tools, services, and applications for use by government agencies and citizens.

-The implementation of the iGovPhil Project is based on Executive Order 47, which states the need for an information and communications technology infrastructure that will ensure the delivery of speedy and efficient government services to the people.
+The implementation of the iGovPhil Program is based on Executive Order 47, which states the need for an information and communications technology infrastructure that will ensure the delivery of speedy and efficient government services to the people.
 This aims to make the government more efficient, transparent and accountable.

 The primary purpose of the project is to use and maximize the benefits from already developed applications, to install and operate secure government email system; and to develop and to deploy common applications and shared services.